Post Production - High End Commercial Retouching & Compositing

 Want a step by step breakdown of this image?
 Check out this lesson that I filmed with Fstoppers.

-Consumer Electronics Product Retouching.
 “Death of the Gaming Console” - Playstation Controller On Fire.
-In this before and after, I’ve already cleaned up and retouched the red playstation controller as a solid base to work from.
-However, to play off of the concept of home gaming consoles becoming obsolete due to cloud based platforms, set it on fire; digitally of course.
-In addition to photographing and retouching the video game console controller, I also photographed my own original asset library of flames and then meticulously composited them into the final image.
+In this before and after, you’ll see a red playstation controller floating over a small studio setup.
+To play off of the concept of home gaming consoles becoming obsolete due to cloud based platforms, set it on fire; digitally of course.
+In addition to photographing and retouching the video game console controller to sheer perfection, I also photographed my own original asset library of flames and then meticulously composited them into the final image.
 Because I shoot with super high resolution cameras, work with a lot of bit depth and a wide gamut color profile, I’m able to push, pull, bend and twist pixels to my hearts content.

 The "Digicaster" is a custom Squier Stratocaster mod created by commercial photographer and digital artist Brian Rodgers Jr. This video is a quick overview of the compositing and retouching process used to create the final hero shot.
 No guitar guitars were harmed in the making of this image.

-Creative product photography, post-production and retouching services for musical instrument manufacturers.
 “The Digicaster” is a custom Squier Bullet Stratocaster that was designed, modified, painted and photographed by commercial photographer and digital artist Brian Rodgers Jr. I wrote an entire article about how I turned a passion project into musical instrument product photography.
 Because of the many parallels between music and art, I was fortunate enough to be able to tie this project in with my profession as a commercial photographer specializing in product photography.
 One this guitar was completed, I created a series of product images to showcase it’s beauty.
 For the hero shot, I decided to set it on fire!
 This was all done digitally through the magic of post-production in Photoshop using the skills that I'm best known for; quality capture on set, followed by clean, crisp, insanely detailed, high end commercial retouching and compositing.
 All of the flames you see in the hero shot of this custom guitar were all derived from real photographs of flames that I shot on set.
 While there was some level of danger involved, it was all created in a controlled environment.

 Behind the scenes look at a fragrance photography photo shoot with photographer Brian Rodgers Jr at Digital Art That Rocks.
 This video showcases a layer comp time lapse of the retouching process. ©Brian Rodgers Jr. All Rights Reserved.